 Sunny skies, warmer temps and fresh air make for enjoyable workouts outside of the four walls of the gym.
 Consider a canine companion for these sweat sessions.
 Most dogs love walks, and adding new exercise options boosts the fun factor and can help your dog maintain a slim physique or shed extra pounds.
 Plus, on days when you need extra motivation, your pooch is always game for an outdoor adventure.

 To ensure safety, it’s best to have your dog checked by the vet before taking on a new exercise regimen.
-And don’t just jump in with a five-mile run, but progress slowly.
+Is your pup a small breed but carrying a few extra pounds?
+Then don’t just jump in with a five-mile run, but progress slowly.
 Start small, and then increase the duration and/or intensity of routines.

 Always watch your pup for signs of distress – from heavy panting to dragging or stopping altogether – and follow his/her cues.
 On warm days, bring water, seek shade and take breaks in the heat.
 Keep your dog’s coat short to help facilitate cooling.